devdattbhatt/Urmi/Readme.md

 1 > If you have a sister, hand over 11$ or more to her .

-2 > If you have a loan on your name, pay 11$ or more extra .
+2 > If you have a loan on you, pay 11$ or more extra .

-3 > If you love your parents, hand over 11$ or more to them .
+3 > If your parents ever cared for you, hand over 11$ or more to them .

 4 > If any relative ever helped you in need , find some family members in need and send them 11$ or more .

-5 > If you ever enjoyed any service from any country, donate 11$ or more to your state .
+5 > If you ever enjoyed any service from your state, donate 11$ or more to your state .

 6 > If you are ever protected by your country, donate 11$ or more to your country .

-7 > If you ever felt that god exists find a person who really needs help and help them .
+7 > we came empty handed and we go empty handed from earth,however  while on earth if you ever got help please feel free to help others .

 What about me ... ??? hmmmmmmm
 -----------------------------------

-To achieve any goal in life you need to have two main things GOOD KARMA and BLESSING ,
+To achieve any goal in life anyone need to have two main things "GOOD KARMA" and "BLESSING" ,

 I am taking care of good karma ,now providing blessing is your responsibility .